w11k/fabs-boilerplate/README.md

 (see https://github.com/ngbp/ng-boilerplate) we recommend to use a feature based structure.
 Create folders and sub-folders for features and grouping them instead of creating folders like 'style', 'scripts', etc and structure your code according to its kind.
 Place all the files needed for a feature within the feature folder.
 By doing so, it is much easier to find and navigate between those files.
-Take a look to `src/app` folder of this project to see an example for this structure.
+Take a look to `src/app` of this project to see an example of this structure.

 ## Roadmap